julysfire/MSFS2020-CZUM/README.md

 # NOTICE: This airport is currently being worked on, it is in no means working or finished.
-Download at your own risk.
+A release will be included when complete.
+For now, Download at your own risk.

 # CZUM - Churchill Falls Airport